msantang78/query-filter/README.md

     'id' => 'numeric:eq'
 ]
 ```
-and then select an other operation dinamicaly
+then you can change the operation dinamicaly like this:

 ```
   /users/?byid=2&byid_opt=neq